ntang/gvoice-sms-takeout-xml/README.md

 * Videos are **still** not supported.
 To be honest, you can probably take the image or vcard processing that is currently in the script and use it for videos.
 I didn't have any videos in my data from GVoice, so I didn't really have a good way to test, and I just wasn't that motivated after I got this working well enough for my purposes.

 ## How to use:

+### Quick Start (Traditional Workflow)
 1. (Optional) Export all Google Contacts
-1. (Optional) Delete all Google Contacts (this is causes numbers show up for each thread, otherwise Takeout will sometimes only have names.
+1. (Optional) Delete all Google Contacts (this causes numbers show up for each thread, otherwise Takeout will sometimes only have names.
 If you want to skip this step, you can, but some messages won't be linked to the right thread if you do.
 Note that this may remove Contact Photos on iOS if you don't pause syncing on your iOS device)
 1. Get Google Voice Takeout and download
 1. (Optional) Restore contacts to your account
 1. Clone this repo to your computer: `git clone <repository-url>`